On this page:

 • a Trolley area in which we receive ambulances.
 These are split in areas designated as Majors A and Majors B,

-• a Children’s Emergency Department comprising of nine cubicles /rooms, with its own waiting area and baby changing facilities, and a short-stay Paediatric Assessment Unit (PAU).
+• a Children and Young Person’s Emergency Department comprising of nine cubicles /rooms, with its own waiting area and baby changing facilities, and a short-stay Paediatric Assessment Unit (PAU).